 Homeowners or Renter’s Insurance

-Standard homeowners policies will typically exclude liabilities resulting from the use of a motorized vehicle, usually defined as any self-propelled vehicle.
-Exceptions often include motorized vehicles used to maintain your property (i.e. a riding lawnmower) or those used to assist a handicap.
+Standard homeowners policies will typically exclude liabilities resulting from using a motorized vehicle, usually defined as any self-propelled vehicle.
+Exceptions often include motorized vehicles used to maintain your property (i.e., a riding lawnmower) or those used to assist a handicap.

 Personal liability umbrella insurance